Lambretta: Construction and models

 As the race to be the first person on the moon gathered pace, Innocenti's new model was launched, the Luna range (Luna meaning "moon", in Italian).
 The machines looked very advanced for their day, reverting to the open frame style of the much admired "D" types, and although sales were slow to start with, racing success from grass-tracking to circuit-racing soon made them a sales success.
 Designed by Bertone Innocenti wanted a small frame and engine Lambretta that could be sold alongside the larger models.
 The frame had a tubular-steel front end, with bolt-on leg shields, and a monocoque pressed-steel rear frame.

 Lambrettas have attracted an eclectic following of "revival" Mods, collectors, scooterists, cutdown enthusiasts, and even racers.
-Vespa and Lambrettas both can be converted to fun and relatively fast machines with little (but relatively expensive) modification.
-Many owners customize these scooters with elaborate customizations and paintwork and attend well-organised scooter rallies.
-The Lambretta has benefitted from advances in technology in the motorcycle world.
-To boost performance some owners have fitted aftermarket cylinders and crankshafts that increase the swept volume to as much as 250 cc.
+Lambrettas can be converted to fun and relatively fast machines with little (but relatively expensive) modification.
+Many owners customize these scooters with elaborate aftermarket products and paintwork and attend well-organised scooter rallies.
+The Lambretta has benefitted from advances in technology from the motorcycle world.
+To boost performance some owners have fitted aftermarket cylinders and crankshafts that increase the swept volume to as much as 333 cc.
 Common modifications include a Nikasil plated aluminium barrel with radical porting, large Dell'Orto or Mikuni carburettors and bespoke expansion chambers.
 Hydraulic disc brakes in the front are becoming common on the more highly tuned machines, as are hydraulic clutches and rear brakes.
 Modern low-profile tyres greatly improve handling, as do uprated front and rear suspension units.